thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 one-minute observation.

-An example of CE identification for a selected day is given in the Appendix (Figure), where the daily course of the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
+An example of CE identification for a selected day is given in the (Figure), where the daily course of the clear sky reference irradiance and the CE and ECE identification thresholds are shown along with the actual GHI measurements.
 In addition, we provide an example scatter plot between the measured and the modeled clear-sky irradiance for one year, where the CE and ECE events are clearly grouped above the threshold of irradiance.
 (Appendix Figure).

 # 3 Results